ingobeans/ittypda/README.md

 it's mainly intended for note-taking/writing, playing silly little videogames, and just being a very hackable little computer.

 this repo contains both the hardware designs, under the `ittypda/` subdirectory, as well as the operating system under `ittyOS/`.
+3D case files are under `case/`.

 ## specs & parts